 1. If necessary, open the chassis while the power is running to determine which fan requires changing.
 (Never run the server for an extended period of time with the chassis open.)
-2. Press the fan release tab to lift the failed fan from the chassis and pull it completely out of the chassis.
-3. Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-4. The fan will automatically begin running at the correct speed.
+2. Press the fan release tab to lift the failed fan from the chassis and pull it completely from the chassis.
+3. Place the new fan into the vacant space in the housing, while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
+4. Power up the system and check that the fan is working properly before replacing the chassis cover.